 Because we were going to see the Puerto Princesa Underground River!

 From Puerto Princesa City, the drive going to Sabang was around 2 hours.
 (This price for this tour is P1,340) It was a fun drive because you can get a panoramic view of the mountains and the sea.
 I felt like I was a kid on a field trip, because our tour guide, Kuya Manny, was excessively communicative.
 I remember the moment we enter the National Park, I was in a state of amazement looking at my window while listening to the enriching history of Palawan, Philippines’ last frontier.

 Back in 2007, I started supporting Puerto Princesa Underground River until it became the new 7 wonders of nature.. can’t remember how many times I dreamed of going there and just that day, a dream just came true!
-It was super cool to enter the longest navigable underground river in the world, boasting caves full of natural rock formations made of dissolve limestone.
+It was super cool to enter the longest navigable underground river in the world, boasting caves full of natural rock formations made of dissolved limestone.
 I couldn’t help but thank my lucky stars how fortunate I was to see this with my own eyes.
-Others were telling me i should skip this in our Palawan trip but I’m glad I went anyway.
+Others were telling me I should skip this on our Palawan trip but I’m glad I went anyway.

 Going back to Sabang Port, we ate the buffet lunch and traveled back to the city.
 But before going back to our room, we went first to buy pasalubongs.
 I swear you guys, buying something for the people back home was gratifying!